Mortgage Prepayment: Escape Mortgage Penalties And Charges

 As an example, the following table shows the impact when a loan balance is reduced from $100,000 to $80,00:

-| Loan Balance | Interest Rate | Calculation | Annual Accrued Interest (Lender’s Revenue) |
+Annual Accrued Interest (Lender’s Revenue)

-As illustrated in the above table, the lender’s revenue decreases from $2,500 to $2,000 as the outstanding loan balance decreases from $100,000 to $80,000.
-This decrease in profit explains why lenders won’t want you to pay down or off your mortgage fast.
+As the above table illustrates, the lender’s revenue decreases from $2,500 to $2,000 as the outstanding loan balance decreases from $100,000 to $80,000.

 Mortgage lenders make more money if you pay your mortgage as scheduled throughout the term.